jmangum/jmangum.github.io/_fun/IoTBirdFeeder.md

     </div>
 </div>
 <div class="caption" style="text-align: left;">
-    Some animals caught feeding at my IoT feeder (left-to-right): (1) A nice looking Blue Jay.
-(2) A pair of squirrels are regular visitors to my IoT feeder.
+    Some animals caught feeding at my IoT feeder (left-to-right): (1) A beautiful Cardinal.
+(2) A nice looking Blue Jay.
+(3) A pair of squirrels are regular visitors to my IoT feeder.
 This little guy will dine for more than 30 minutes at a time.
-(3) Sometimes my squirrel visitors will position themselves such that they "moon" my feeder camera.
+(4) Sometimes my squirrel visitors will position themselves such that they "moon" my feeder camera.
 I have hundreds of such squirrel perspectives.
 </div>